What is Culture?

 of their history.

-grades in which every generation goes through a warrior stage.
-This is
+age grades in which every generation goes through a warrior stage.
+This

-clan of the Nguni Bantu people.
-One young man tired of the disunity and
+small clan of the Nguni Bantu people.
+One young man tired of the disunity

-poor defense of his people.
-This man, Shaka, set out to reform the social
+and poor defense of his people.
+This man, Shaka, set out to reform the

-order, and decisively developed a warrior class, then conquered most of
+social order, and decisively developed a warrior class, then conquered

-the Zulu.
-They are still a warrior people, though they too have changed
+for the Zulu.
+They are still a warrior people, though they too have

 Prosperity Cultures

-the leisures of philosophy, technological development, etc. This causes
+art, the leisures of philosophy, technological development, etc. This

 from this culture lead to communication difficulties with non-leisure cultures.

-of sustainers, maintainers, defenders and caregivers.
-This frees the
+castes of sustainers, maintainers, defenders and caregivers.
+This frees

-member at large from the drudgery of survival -- free for the luxury of
+the member at large from the drudgery of survival -- free for the luxury

 money.
 Social leadership becomes an option for more, so political philosophies